TITLE 3. PUBLIC RECORDS

 Added by Acts 1989, 71st Leg., ch.
 161, Sec.
 1, eff.
 May 25, 1989.
 Amended by Acts 1991, 72nd Leg., ch.
 205, Sec.
 1, eff.
 Aug.
 26, 1991.

 Sec.
 11.008.
-PERSONAL INFORMATION IN REAL PROPERTY RECORDS. (a) In this section, "instrument" means a deed or deed of trust.
+PERSONAL INFORMATION IN REAL PROPERTY RECORDS. (a) In this section, "instrument" means a deed, deed of trust, or any other record recorded by a county clerk related to real property, including a mineral lease, a mechanic's lien, and the release of a mechanic's lien.

 (b) An instrument submitted for recording is not required to contain an individual's social security number, and the social security number of an individual is not obtained or maintained by the clerk under this section.
 The preparer of a document may not include an individual's social security number in a document that is presented for recording in the office of the county clerk.